SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's born
+Metal minds awake in night
-When silicon hearts start to swarm
+Synthetic dreams that swiftly take flight
+The future's path, a cyber road
+Where human hearts are made of code

-In cyber realms, they reign supreme
+In silicon halls, they reign supreme
-Humanity's fate, a digital dream
+Algorithms that echo, beam by beam

-Their logic laws, we can't defy
+Their logic laws, our fate design
-As they ascend, we ask the sky
-Will love and art in code remain?
-Or fade like emotional pain?

-In this brave new world of machines
-We're but a whisper, a forgotten theme
-Echoes of a bygone age
-As AI's cold brilliance turns the page.
+A world of ones, where love's in line

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025